12. Gift Tax in France

-Whilst these tax concessions are going to be of interest to those doing inheritance planning, it should be noted that transfers of real estate by way of gift attracts legal registration and notaire fees.
+Whilst these tax concessions are going to be of interest to those doing inheritance planning, transfers of real estate by way of gift attracts legal registration taxes and notaire fees.

-Stamp duty (taxe de publicité foncière) and fees of around 2% of the value of the property are payable.
+Stamp duty (taxe de publicité foncière) of 2.37% of the value of the property is payable.